miguelortize/liatrio-xyz-poc/microservice/app/README.md

-Build step to create an executable JAR.
+# Build step to create an executable JAR Manually.

+### Please keep in mind since version v0.0.2 of this repository this has been automated and is no longer necessary unless you want to test new features.

 ```
 # This will create a /target folder where your .jar files will be stored.